underyx/xss-demo/README.md

 -------

-The application is a simple blog where the Administrator can publish new blogposts and anyone can add comments to the blogs.
+The application is a simple blog where the Administrator can publish new blogposts and anyone can add comments to the posts.
 There is a search function that does nothing except show a XSS vulnerability.

-Several blogposts and comments are setup on application startup out of the box.
+Several blogposts and comments are set up on application startup out of the box.
 The *database* (just in memory) is reset on every application start.
 The secret key used to sign the cookies is also reset on every application start.

 ### Adding a comment